devmd6/Text-Classification-on-Consumer-Complaint-Dataset/README.md

 The Dataset is available in the link - https://catalog.data.gov/dataset/consumer-complaint-database

-The Classifier Code is available in the Dataset.ipynb file
+The Classifier Code is available in the Text_Classification.ipynb file

 Output ScreenShots: